 Examine the soil type under the proposed home location to make sure it is suitable for placement of a home.
-The design of the home's support system including footing/pier spacing and size will be determined by the bearing capacity of the soil while ground anchors are determined by the soil's withdrawal strength.
+The design of the home's support system, including footing/pier spacing and size, will in part be determined by the bearing capacity of the soil, and ground anchors by the soil's withdrawal strength.